One of the best things about Greece is the weather and this is a guide to things to do in Athens in winter.

 There is a free bus from the city center of Athens to the Cultural Center.
 You can find out more here.

-Enjoy Some of the Best Coffee in Athens
+9. Enjoy Some of the Best Coffee in Athens

 I have had amazing coffee after amazing coffee and the baristas are really taking pride in their product.
 What is also crazy to me is that even the chain coffee shops have good coffee.

-I don’t mind popping in a Coffee Island, a Starbucks-like chain in Athens that is way better than Starbucks, and getting a flat white there if there are no independent coffee shop around.
+I don’t mind popping in a Coffee Island, a Starbucks-like chain in Athens that is way better than Starbucks, and getting a flat white there if there is no independent coffee shop around.

 But, Athens knows how to do good coffee.
 My favorite place in Athens to get a good flat white is Foyer Espresso Bar (but there are quite a few places you can go to!)

-Visit the National Gardens in Athens
+10. Visit the National Gardens in Athens

 It is beautiful in any weather whether it be the hot Athens’ summers or during the mild winters.
 However, it sometimes closes when there is too much wind.

 The National Gardens of Athens were founded in 1838-1840 and there are multiple monuments, squares, and other things to see and photograph there.